 - 1. Configure WebLogic Server for SSL.
 For more information, see Configuring SSL. - 2.
 Configure the WebLogic Server SSL listen port.
 For more information, see Configuring SSL. - 3.
-In the Apache Server, set the WebLogicPort parameter in the httpd.conf file to the WebLogic Server SSL listen port configured in step 2. - 4.
-In the Apache Server, set the SecureProxy parameter in the httpd.conf file to ON.

-5. Set any additional parameters in the httpd.conf file that define information about the SSL connection.
-For a complete list of the SSL parameters that you can configure for the plug-in, see "SSL Parameters for Web Server Plug-Ins" on page 7-14.
+In the Apache Server, set the WebLogicPort parameter in the httpd.conf file to the WebLogic Server SSL listen port configured in Step 2. - 4.
+In the Apache Server, set the SecureProxy parameter in the httpd.conf file to ON. - 5.
+Set any additional parameters in the httpd.conf file that define information about the SSL connection.
+For a complete list of the SSL parameters that you can configure for the plug-in, see Section 7.3, "SSL Parameters for Web Server Plug-Ins".

-Issues with SSL-Apache Configuration
+3.5.2 Issues with SSL-Apache Configuration